All Episodes

 They tried Gary Hart.

-They've tried I mean the list goes on and on.
+They've tried, I mean, the list goes on and on.

 Air America was supposed to be the salvation.

-Now it's going bankrupt in the answer.
+Now it's going bankrupt and the answer.

 That doesn't mean anything.